Umuzi-org/Tilde/automarker_2/README.md

 python check_project_configuration.py 186 javascript
 ```
-### Multiple flavors
+### Running a command with multiple flavors

-If you ever need to list out multiple flavors then do it like so:
+If you ever need to input multiple flavors for a command then do it like so:

 ```
 python check_project_configuration.py 999 javascript,karma